Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Introduction

-The aim of this paper is twofold: First, we derive SNFs from a Markov chain point of view which has the following advantage.
-The authors of \cite{WKN2020} assumed that any transition within a SNF admits a probability density function.
+\emph{First}, we derive SNFs from a Markov chain point of view which has the following advantage.
+The authors of \cite{WKN2020} assumed within their theoretical considerations that any transition within a SNF admits a probability density function.
 Unfortunately, this assumption is not fulfilled if the transition is defined via a deterministic flow or Metropolis-Hastings transitions.
-In this case, they replaced the transition density by a "$\delta$-function" and invested some effort to motivate explicit formulas for quotients of these "$\delta$-functions".
-In this paper, we represent the path of a SNF as a finite-time Markov chain $(X_0,...,X_T)$.
-Then we can we replace the transition densities by general Markov kernels and prove the corresponding results via Radon-Nikodym derivatives.
-Further, we use our formal definitions to show in Theorem~\ref{Opt_cond} that in a "perfectly trained" SNF the distributions $P_{X_{t-1}}$ and $P_{X_t}$ before and after a MCMC layer are given by the stationary distribution ("equlibrium") of the corresponding MCMC kernel.
+In this paper, we define SNFs as pairs of Markov chains $((X_0,...,X_T),(Y_T,...,Y_0))$.

+Then, we can replace the transition densities by general Markov kernels and prove the corresponding results via Radon-Nikodym derivatives.
+Further, we use our formal definitions to show in Theorem~\ref{Opt_cond} that in a "perfectly trained" SNF the distributions $P_{X_{t-1}}$ and $P_{X_t}$ before and after a MCMC layer are given by the stationary distribution ("equilibrium") of the corresponding MCMC kernel.

-Second, we extend the approach of SNFs to inverse problems, where we are interested in the posterior distribution given the noisy output of an operator.
-For overview papers on deep learning in inverse problems we refer to \cite{AMOS2019,OJMBDW2020} and for a recent paper on using pretrained flows for learning of conditional flow models to \cite{WLD2021}.
+\emph{Second}, we extend the approach of SNFs to inverse problems, where we are interested in the posterior distribution given the noisy output of an operator.
+For overview papers on deep learning in inverse problems we refer to \cite{AMOS2019,OJMBDW2020} and for a recent paper on using pre-trained flows for learning of conditional flow models to \cite{WLD2021}.
 To sample from the posterior distribution we establish conditional SNFs.
 This generalizes in particular the INN approaches \cite{AFHHSS2021,ALKRK2019,KDSK2020} for sampling from posterior distributions by incorporating stochastic layers.

-The rest of the paper is organized as follows: in Section~\ref{sec:MC}, we introduce the Markov chain setting with particular emphasis on reverse Markov chains as well as basic ingredients of SNFs.
-The deterministic and stochastic Markov kernels, also called layers in our context, are explained in Sections~\ref{sec:detlay} and \ref{sec:stlay}, respectively.
-The deterministic layer is coupled with an INN which parameters we intend to learn.
-Then, Section~\ref{sec:learning} deals with the convex combination of Kullback-Leibler divergences as loss function, in particular for the different layers.